-In 2022, less than one-half (45.3%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 13.5% of cases in this group.
+In 2023, less than one-half (45.3%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 11.2% of cases in this group.

-In 2022, 28.1% of those treated for problem opioid use reported injecting as their primary route of administration.
+In 2023, 25.3% of those treated for problem opioid use reported injecting as their primary route of administration.
 As in previous years, cases that reported heroin as a main problem represented almost 100% of the opioid cases that reported currently injecting.
-See Section T1.5.3 of the Harms and harm reduction workbook for data on use of needle exchange programmes by injecting drug users in Ireland.
+See Section T1.5.3 of the Harms and harm reduction workbook for data on the use of needle exchange programmes by injecting drug users in Ireland.
 Also see Section T1.1.5 of the Harms and harm reduction workbook for data on naloxone administration for opioid overdose and injecting.

-The most common routes of administration for cases entering treatment for problem opioid use are smoking (56.2%), followed by injecting (28.1%) and then eating (12.5%).
-The overall trends for injecting and other routes of administration appear to be consistent with previous years.
+The most common routes of administration for cases entering treatment for problem opioid use in 2023 are smoking (57.7%), followed by injecting (25.3%) and then eating (13.7%).
+The overall trends for injecting and other routes of administration appear to be consistent with previous years, with a small decrease in injecting compared with 2022 (28.1%).